expo/expo/docs/pages/versions/unversioned/sdk/contacts.md

 Creates a new contact and adds it to the system.

-> **Note**: For Android users, the Expo Client App does not have the required `WRITE_CONTACTS` permission to write to Contacts.
+> **Note**: For Android users, the Expo client App does not have the required `WRITE_CONTACTS` permission to write to Contacts.
 In order to do this, you must build a [standalone app](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/) and add permission through there.

 **Parameters**